st998814/Random_meal_selector/README.md

 ## Features
 - Randomly selects restaurant and meal !
 - Design for no regrets!
 (Unless re-execute the program).
-- There also have timing feature for the purpose of fasting or saving budget.
 - More features coming soon.